-- Support the College Principal in the preparation and coordination of the processes related to academic review and internal operational management across all College programmes. - Produce and update the College's Quality Assurance Manual and ensure that checks are undertaken, and data produced, for such things as the HESA Return; access and attrition and progression data reporting; student consumer action group; assessment boards and other deliberative groups and committees. - Review and monitor progress across all College action plans in response to external and internal reports for example, OfS, DfE, external examiners and awarding bodies.
+- Support the College Principal in the preparation and coordination of the processes related to academic review and internal operational management across all College programmes. - Produce and update the College's Quality Assurance Manual and ensure that checks are undertaken, and data produced, for such things as the HESA Return; access and attrition and progression data reporting; student consumer action group; assessment boards and other deliberative groups and committees. - Review and monitor progress across all College action plans in response to external and internal reports - for example, OfS, DfE, external examiners and awarding bodies. - Provide accurate data and commentary (qualitative and quantitative) and course reports for internal and external committee meetings as required. - Ensure all policies and procedures are annually updated and produce the Academic Calendar for Pearson and Partner University programmes. - Undertake such other duties from time to time, as assigned by, and agreed with the Principal and to also liaise with the two Vice-Principals.

-- Provide accurate data and commentary (qualitative and quantitative) and course reports for internal and external committee meetings as required. - Ensure all policies and procedures are annually updated and produce the Academic Calendar for Pearson and Partner University programmes. - Undertake such other duties from time to time, as assigned by, and agreed with the Principal and to also liaise with the two Vice-Principals. - Membership of the Management Board and Academic Board, together with membership of such other groups and/or committees as shall be required/deemed appropriate from time to time. - Produce the annual academic calendar, in advance for Pearson and Partner University programmes.
+Membership of the Management Board and Academic Board, together with membership of such other groups and/or committees as shall be required/deemed appropriate from time to time.

-Heads of Department
+Heads of the Department

-The Heads of Department academically lead each department and its programmes (Pearson and Partner University validated programmes) reporting to the VP (Academic Affairs).
+The Heads of the Department academically lead each department and its programmes (Pearson and Partner University validated programmes) reporting to the VP (Academic Affairs).